Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials, and templates.

 Lighted Halloween Greeting

 You're finished and can now enjoy your lighted Halloween greeting.
 Wasn't that easy?
-I think you'll really like this project.
+Have a happy and safe Halloween!

 © 2012 Loraine Brummer